ohler55/oj/README.md

 12. A "^i" JSON entry in either an Object or Array is the ID of the Ruby Object being encoded.
 It is used when the :circular flag is set.
 It can appear in either a JSON Object or in a JSON Array.
-If alone it represented a link to the original Hash or JSON.
-If an added attribute it is the ID of the original Object or Array.
-An example is {"^o":"Oj::Bag","^i":1,"x":3,"me":{"^i":1}}.
+In an Object the "^i" key has a corresponding reference Fixnum.
+In an array the sequence will include an embedded reference number.
+An example is {"^o":"Oj::Bag","^i":1,"x":["^i2":2,true],"me":{"^r":1}}.

+13. A "^r" JSON entry in an Object is a references to a Object or Array that already appears in the JSON String.
+It must match up with a previous "^i" ID.
+An example is {"^o":"Oj::Bag","^i":1,"x":3,"me":{"^r":1}}.

+14. If an Array element is a String and starts with "^i" then it is encoded as an String Object.
+An example is [{"^s":"^i37"},3].